CSC207-UofT/course-project-javacado-s/Phase 0 /specification.md

-=== SPECIFICATION ===
+##**SPECIFICATION**

 Create a program that receives catering requests for events.
-Each event has a title, date, time, location, expected number of attendees, and type of food needed.
+Each **event** has a title, date, time, location, expected number of attendees, and type of food needed.
 Each user who makes a request has a username and contact information (phone number or email), which will be saved in the system.

-The catering system has a certain number of employees it can assign to events, where the number of employees needed for a certain event depends on the number of attendees.
+The catering system has a certain number of **employees** it can assign to events, where the number of employees needed for a certain event depends on the number of attendees.
 If there are not enough employees on the specified date for the event, the system will not allow the user to request catering.